-Identification of individuals prone to develop T2DM with requisite high predictive ability has been difficult (6-8, 24).
-The results of this study show that the homeostasis parameters derived from the OGTT performed before Dex all had AUCs of ROC curves $\leq$ 0.78 (0.53-0.78) with some having AUCs between 0.70 and 0.78 signifying modest to moderate predictive value.
-However, three parameters measured 24 h after an 8 mg dose of Dex appear to be good to excellent predictors of development of T2DM in subsequent years.
-The known increase in insulin resistance after Dex (9-11), added to the glucose load of the OGTT appears to bring about the largest change in many parameters of glucose homeostasis.
-The most predictive parameters with AUCs of greater than 0.80 after Dex were fasting insulin, HOMA-IR, and 2-h glucose level during the OGTT.
-It is worth noting that two of these three parameters (fasting insulin level and HOMA-IR) require only a fasting blood sample, and hence lend themselves to a less complex and perhaps a more useful and practical screening test.
+ing modest to moderate predictive value.
+However, three parameters measured 24 hours after an 8-mg dose of Dex appear to be good to excellent predictors of development of T2DM in subsequent years.
+The known increase in insulin resistance after Dex (9-11) added to the glucose load of the OGTT appears to bring about the largest change in many parameters of glucose homeostasis.
+The most predictive parameters with AUCs of >0.80 after Dex were fasting insulin, HOMA-IR, and 2-hour glucose level during the OGTT.
+It is worth noting that two of these three parameters (fasting insulin level and HOMA-IR) require only a fasting blood sample and hence lend themselves to a less complex and perhaps a more useful and practical screening test.

 Our results are in general agreement with previous studies.
-Durck et al performed OGTTs on normoglycemic individuals with a first-degree relative with T2DM before and after treatment with 2 mg Dex twice a day for four days (25).
-They noted that fasting and 2-h glucose values and HOMA-IR measured at baseline were the best predictors of dysglycemia at 10 years; of note, four individuals from the original group of 20 had developed diabetes DOI:10.4158/EP2018-0188 © 2018 AACE.

-during the 10 years.
-Other investigators have reported that sensitivity of beta-cells to glucose and whole-body insulin sensitivity (26), and first-phase insulin release in response to glucose (27) are good markers of future development of T2DM over the course of five and 25 years, respectively.
-Finally, Hanley et al reported that beta-cell function and whole-body insulin resistance derived from IVGTT were good predictors of T2DM over a five-year period (28), and Ferrannini et al, using OGTT, found fasting and 2-h glucose were independent predictors of risk for development of T2DM over a seven year period (29).
-The present study extends these observations by supplying ROC curves with sensitivity and specificity values.
+Durck et al (25) performed OGTTs on normoglycemic individuals with a first-degree relative with T2DM before and after treatment with 2 mg of Dex twice a day for 4 days.
+They noted that fasting and 2-hour glucose values and HOMA-IR measured at baseline were the best predictors of dysglycemia at 10 years; of note, 4 individuals from the original group of 20 had developed diabetes during the 10 years.
+Other investigators have reported that sensitivity of beta cells to glucose and whole-body insulin sensitivity (26) and first-phase insulin release in response to glucose (27) are good markers of future development of T2DM over the course of 5 and 25 years, respectively.
+Finally, Hanley et al (28) reported that beta-cell function and whole-body insulin resistance derived from intravenous glucose tolerance tests were good predictors of T2DM over a 5-year period, and Ferrannini et al (29), using OGTT, found fasting and 2-hour glucose were independent predictors of risk